 Asset Publisher

 Cono Sur

 The Cono Sur project region covers Argentina, Brazil, Chile and Uruguay and fosters party dialogue and democracy through the regional programme based there.
 Compared with the other regions, Cono Sur enjoys a relatively high level of political stability.
 Nevertheless, increasing societal polarisation can also be observed here.
 Despite a generally high level of development, the countries are characterised by significant regional differences and show large income disparities.
 Violent demonstrations erupted in apparently stable Chile during 2019, mostly in protest of social injustices and demanding a new constitution.
-Social and economic reforms are difficult to implement in a polarised environment, as shown by the example of Argentina.
+The new constitution has since been drafted in a participatory process but has not yet been adopted.
 Brazil and Argentina play an important role thanks to their size and economic power.
 Both countries are members of the G20, a group of the twenty most important industrialised and emerging economies.
+Although there is a strong polarisation of the population in the two countries, important economic and social reforms have been initiated.
 Chile and Uruguay show consistent commitment to multilateralism.
 All four countries are important interlocutors for Germany and the European Union.

-The Foundation offices in Argentina, Brazil and Chile focus primarily on the political dialogue with local partner parties and institutions, focusing on both national issues and the shared challenges of a more interdependent world: in addition to political education and dialogue formats for officials and junior staff on a national and municipal level, discussions also address global topics such as trade relationships, adapting to climate change and the development of regional security structures.
-KAS Brazil’s annual ‘Forte de Copacabana’ security conference has become firmly established on the global security policy agenda.
+The foundation offices in Argentina, Brazil and Chile focus primarily on the political dialogue with local partner parties and institutions, focusing on both national issues and the shared challenges of a more interdependent world: in addition to political education and dialogue formats for officials and junior staff on a national and municipal level, discussions also address global topics such as trade relationships, adapting to climate change and the development of regional security structures.
+KAS Brazil’s annual ‘Forte’ security conference has become firmly established on the global security policy agenda.

+Asset Publisher